-Give homeless animals and family pets the chance to heal
+Give animals the chance to heal

-How you can help
+How YOU can help:

 Only with your support can animals in the most critical of need receive the high-quality veterinary care necessary to gain a second chance at life.